nculwell/MathStudy/README.md

 For more practice problems, many people rely on Schaum's Outlines and Schaum's 3,000 Solved Problems in Calculus.
 The University of Wisconsin-Madison also has free calculus texts that you can get online; they don't look at all adequate as stand-alone texts for self study, but they do have problems with some solutions included.

+For multivariate calculus, there seems to be a general consensus that the texts that teach "all" of calculus don't do a great job with it.
+(Leithold, for example, stops giving so many proofs at that point in the curriculum and states that they belong in a book dedicated to the subject.)
+The following texts are dedicated to this part of the calculus curriculum in particular (arranged in descending order according to my impression of their usefulness):

+- Hubbard and Hubbard, *Vector Calculus, Linear Algebra and Differential Forms: A Unified Approach*
+- Schey, *Div, Grad, Curl and All That*
+- Baxandall and Liebeck, *Vector Calculus*
+- Friedman, *Advanced Calculus*
+- Edwards, *Advanced Calculus of Several Variables*

+*The Feynman Lectures* also discuss vector calculus in the context of electromagnetism, which is supposedly a great way to tie it in with your understanding of the physical, if you already have some background in physics.

 ## Linear Algebra

-- Strang, Introduction to Linear Algebra (with OCW lectures)
+- Strang, *Introduction to Linear Algebra* (with OCW lectures)
-- Klein, Coding the Matrix (with Brown/Coursera course)
+- Klein, *Coding the Matrix* (with Brown/Coursera course; great course but not much use as a stand-alone text)
-- Axler, Linear Algebra Done Right (2e or 3e)
+- Axler, *Linear Algebra Done Right* (2e or 3e)
-- Hoffman and Kunze, Linear Algebra
+- Hoffman and Kunze, *Linear Algebra*

 Others:
 - Shilov, Linear Algebra